dr-daisuke-urano/Plant-Hyperspectral/README.md

 4. To isolate and select leaf specific region, apply masking technique:

 a.
 Highlight the plant pixel by multiplying pre-defined plant reference spectrum with hyperspectral data.
-Note that this reference spectrum that effectively distinguishes leaf pixels from the white background.
 Any commonly used masking methods can be used instead.
 ```python
 reference_pic = np.dot(hyperspectral_cube[:, :,10:200], plant_reference_spectrum)
 ```